Nomad-065/test/README.md

-## Next.js App Router Course - Starter

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+to run, first ensure node js is installed next run the command "npm install" so that it will download all the dependencies to view the GUI run "npm run dev" it will host the GUI at http://localhost:3000 on browser

+you can find the page by clicking on the login buttons or directly navigating to http://localhost:3000/dashboard